microsoft/PowerPlatformConnectors/certified-connectors/Gratavid/README.md

 # Gratavid Connector
-Gratavid is a SaaS service that allows organizations to collect and send personalized videos via email and text message.
+Gratavid is a SaaS service that allows organizations to collect and send personalized videos.

 ## Prerequisites